friendsofswancreek/WADE/README.md

 #### Desktop client

 The easiest way to use github on Windows/*nix/MacOS is to install the github desktop client.
-You may find this at [https://desktop.github.com/](https://desktop.github.com/)
+You may find this at <https://desktop.github.com/>

+#### CLI

+You may also want to use the native git client - to do so, follow the instructions at <https://git-scm.com/book/en/v1/Getting-Started-Installing-Git>

 You will need to "clone" your newly created repository (which should be located somewhere like `https://github.com/<yourname>/WADE`).